Subscribe To This Site

 So, there's a bit of work to do!

-The estimated amount of carbon now being emitted world-wide stands at 33 billion tons, so things are getting worse, not better.
+The estimated amount of carbon now being emitted world-wide stands at over 35 billion tons, so things are getting worse, not better (2012 figures).

 Clearly, planting a few forests is not going to solve the whole problem!